 Where are the SPLASH!
 Programs located?

 Language immersion programs in Rockingham County began in 2014-2015.
 Bethany Elementary has a Full-Immersion program and Stoneville Elementary School has a Dual Immersion program.
 Stoneville Elementary School will have a Full Immersion kindergarten class in 2018-2019.
 Beginning in 2020-2021, South End Elementary will have a Full-Immersion kindergarten class.
+Beginning in 2020-2021, Rockingham County Middle School and Western Rockingham County Middle School will have the CONEXIONES program.
 These programs are open to all students in Rockingham County.

 Isn’t kindergarten too young?
 Transitioning my 5 year old to school is hard enough.
 Why would I make it harder?